 ASL is very much alive and indefinitely constructable as any spoken language.
 The best way to use ASL right is to immerse in daily language interactions and conversations with Deaf/Ameslan people (or ASLians).

-Reverse Dictionary: Search ASL to English reverse dictionary to find what an ASL sign means.
+Don't know what a sign mean?
+Search ASL to English reverse dictionary to find what an ASL sign means.

-Translation: Browse phrases and sentences to learn vocabulary and grammar and how its sentence structure works.
+Browse phrases and sentences to learn vocabulary and grammar and how its sentence structure works.

-Signing Kids: Watch how a bilingual kid acquires ASL in the growing Kids' ASL Wordbook, including some time-lapse words, drawings, darndest cute sentences, stories, and more.
+Watch how a bilingual kid acquires ASL in the growing Kids' ASL Wordbook, including some time-lapse words, drawings, darndest cute sentences, stories, and more.